 PREREQUISITES: None

-INSTRUCTOR: Eva Kilgore, Maryellen Swanson and volunteers.
+INSTRUCTOR: Eva Kilgore and Arizona Quilting Guild volunteers.
 Experienced sewing and quilters teaching our youth basic lifelong sewing skills.